Shonda Rhimes: Career beginnings: 1995–2004

 After graduation, Rhimes was an unemployed scriptwriter in Hollywood.
 To make ends meet, Rhimes worked at a variety of day jobs, including as an office administrator and then a counselor at a job center that taught job skills to people with housing instability and mental illness.
 During this period, Rhimes worked as research director on the documentary Hank Aaron: Chasing the Dream (1995), which won the 1995 Peabody Award.
-In 1998 Rhimes made a short film, Blossoms and Veils, starring Jada Pinkett-Smith and Jeffrey Wright, which is her only credit as a film director.
+In 1998, Rhimes made a short film, Blossoms and Veils, starring Jada Pinkett-Smith and Jeffrey Wright, which is her only credit as a film director.
 New Line Cinema purchased a feature script of hers.
-Rhimes received an assignment to co-write the HBO movie Introducing Dorothy Dandridge (1999).
-It earned numerous awards for its star, Halle Berry.
+Rhimes received an assignment to co-write the HBO movie Introducing Dorothy Dandridge (1999), which earned numerous awards for its star, Halle Berry.

 In 2001, Rhimes wrote Crossroads, the debut film of pop singer Britney Spears.
 Despite being panned by critics, the film grossed more than $60 million worldwide.

 Rhimes next worked on writing Disney's sequel to its popular movie The Princess Diaries (2001).
 Although The Princess Diaries 2: Royal Engagement (2004) did not score as well at the box office, Rhimes later said that she treasured the experience, if only for the opportunity to work with its star, Julie Andrews.
 In 2003, Rhimes wrote her first TV pilot for ABC about young female war correspondents, but the network turned it down.